Matthew Weigman: Learning to hack telephones

 Weigman had developed a keen sense of hearing and memory.
-He was able to impersonate any voice, memorize phone numbers by listening to the phone tones, and he gained the skills to understand the inner working of a phone network system by listening to the different frequencies.
+He was able to impersonate any voice, and memorize phone numbers by listening to phone tones, and he gained the skills to understand the inner working of a phone network system by listening to the different frequencies.

 He had the ability to mimic characters he heard on television and play songs on the piano by ear.

 Weigman's first experience with phreaking was by accident.
 He was on a party line when he discovered that by pressing the star and pound keys, he could gain access to the numbers of all the callers on the party line.
 He realized that he could get the number of anyone that angered him and he could harass them at their home phone number.

 At the age of 14, Weigman learned to gain access to Verizon and AT&T by imitating an employee of the company.
 Weigman was known for "conning telecom employees into believing he was a colleague to gain access to unlisted numbers, the ability to shut off a rival's service or listen in on others' calls".
 He extensively employed the use of caller ID spoofing by purchasing commercial services such as spoof cards.

 This allowed him to hide the identity of the phone number he was using, and also to choose any number he wished to display on the caller ID on the receiving end of the call.